KimJongTrill/Teruvia/AGT.md

 **Population** 21.5K
 ___

-Whitespire is home of the famous Castle Whitespire, seat of the High Vekz.
-Nestled in the valley by Lake Whitespire, this is considered the shining gem of the Vekzian Dominion.
+Whitspire is home of the famous Castle Whitespire, seat of the High Vekz.
+Nestled in the valley by Lake Whitespire, this is considered the shining gem of the Vekzian Dominon.
 Much can be found in this enormous city with anything you could look for on top of being one of the cleanest places I've even been to.
 The inns and taverns are some of the most well run but don't try to start a fight, they're quick to break it up.

 <img src='https://www.gmbinder.com/images/pp1BGe8.png' style='position:absolute;top:175px;left:58px;width:700px'/>